heydemoura/docker-bare-infra/README.md

 * mydomain.com:8081

+After the installation process, update the **siteurl** for the containers to be: _mydomain.com/blog_ and _mydomain.com/hom_ respectively.
+Or esle it will not work correctly.

 **Permalinks**

 In order to enable permalinks for posts, `htaccess` files for each wordpress container, they are located in `wordpress/`.
 For the sake of this example to work properly, copy both files to the respective containers: